danielsampah99/iims-docs/src/app/docs/policies/motor/all-policies/new/page.md

 A dropdown selection that defines the customer's financial responsibility in the event of a claim.
 The example shows "Excess Is Not Applicable" as the selected option.
 This required field determines whether the policyholder must pay an initial portion of any claim before insurance coverage applies.
 The excess structure affects premium calculations, with higher excess levels typically resulting in lower premiums.

 ### Excess Rate
 A numeric input field showing the rate used to calculate the excess amount when applicable.
 This field is displayed as 0.00 when excess is not applicable.
-When an excess applies, this rate is used to calculate the specific excess amount based on the sum insured or claim value, depending on the excess structure.
+When an excess applies, this rate is used to calculate the specific excess amount based on the __Cover Type__, depending on the excess structure.

 ### Co Insure
 A text input field for recording details of any co-insurance arrangement where risk is shared with other insurers.
 This optional field is used when the policy risk is distributed among multiple insurance companies, specifying the participating insurers and their respective shares of the risk.

 ### Tppd Limit
-A numeric input field that specifies the maximum amount the insurer will pay for third-party property damage claims.
+The _Third Party Property Dmage_ limit is numeric input field that specifies the maximum amount the insurer will pay for third-party property damage claims.
 This required field sets an important coverage limit that appears in policy documentation.
 The limit is typically determined by regulatory requirements and underwriting guidelines based on vehicle type and usage.

 ### Tppd Rate
-A numeric input field showing the rate used to calculate the third-party property damage premium component.
+The _Third Party Property Dmage_ rate is a numeric input field showing the rate used to calculate the third-party property damage premium component.
 This field is typically system-calculated based on the TPPD limit and risk factors associated with the vehicle and coverage type.
 The rate is applied to the TPPD limit to determine this portion of the premium.

 ### Date Handling
 The policy dates follow specific business rules for consistency and compliance.
 The Issue Date defaults to the current system date when a new policy is created.
 The Effective Date may be backdated within authorized limits, typically controlled by user permissions and regulatory constraints.
 The Expiry Date is automatically calculated based on the Effective Date and the selected Computation period, with the example showing a one-year policy running for 364 days to allow processing time for renewal.